BA (Melbourne), LLB (Melbourne), PhD

 T.S.
 Eliot and the Dynamic Imagination (Cambridge University Press, 2018).

-'Elizabeth Bishop's Fugitive Empathy', in Elizabeth Bishop & Contemporary Poetry, ed.
-Jonathan Ellis (Edinburgh: Edinburgh University Press, 2018).
+'Elizabeth Bishop's Fugitive Empathy', in Reading Elizabeth Bishop: An Edinburgh Companion, ed.
+Jonathan Ellis (Edinburgh: Edinburgh University Press, 2019).

 ‘“We reason of these things with later reason”: Plain sense and the poetics of relief in Eliot and Stevens’, Wallace Stevens Journal, Vol 42, Number 1 (Spring 2018): 99–116.